 Unprocessed or Minimally Processed: Only minor changes, such as washing and peeling, are done to them.
 This category includes bagged nuts, bagged spinach, bagged salad, frozen fruit, frozen vegetables, individual produce items such as raw broccoli, cucumber, and onions.

 Processed: Foods that have undergone some processing, but usually contain no more than 3 ingredients.
-These foods retain most of their nutritive properties, and consumers typically use them to help make cooking a meal more convenient.
+They retain most of their nutritive properties, and consumers typically use them to help make cooking a meal more convenient.
 They are not typically used as “ready-made” meals by themselves.
 This category includes canned tuna, canned tomatoes, and salted nuts.

 Ultra-Processed: Food-like products made in a laboratory.
 They contain chemicals that make the food look, taste, and smell like real food, but it is not real food.
 These foods last a long time on the shelf without spoiling.
 This category includes ice cream, soda, candy, breakfast cereals, and soups.

-When we refer to the effects of processed foods, we are talking about ultra-processed foods.
+When we refer to the effects of processed foods, we are talking about ultra-processed food.
 These foods are high in calories, sugar, salt, and fat while providing few nutrients and no fiber.
 Because there is no fiber to slow their absorption into the bloodstream, ultra-processed foods cause blood sugar spikes.
 This not only contributes to obesity, but it also leads to type 2 diabetes and many other diseases.